alexpm94/cd0385-project-starter/project/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-After I tried different hyperparameters, the best one was a XGBOOST.
+After I tried different hyperparameters, the best one was WeightedEnsemble_L2.
 I developed the project in my local machine and set the GPU to 1.
 I think it was the most relevant hyperparameter to reduce the score.
+To improve the score, I should dive deep into hyperparameters tuning for this specific model, but I prefer to dedicate my time to other concepts and modules in this course.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would like to understand more the data.
 So, I'd spend more time doing explanatory analysis and creating feature engineering.